nabeelalihashmi/lightrouter-pack/README.md

 ```

 ## Responses
-## NOTE: Reponses are removed from LightRouter packages and they are part of LightHttp

-To make it modular and independant, you can plug LightHttp IResponse or use own.

 ```
 $router->response_type_interface_name = gettype('IconicCodes\LightHttp\Responses\IResponse);
 ```

-You can make your own reponse handler too.
+You can make your own response handler too.
 It must have 'handle' method.

 <s>
 Controllers/callbacks can return a Response implementing `IResponse` interface having `handle` method.
 By default LightRouter has these Responses